huooong/Genome-Assembly-and-QC/README.md

 ## Repository Contents

 Currently the repository includes:
 - `0.
-Full Script` – A full analysis pipeline from raw Nanopore reads to assembled and polished genomes.
+Full Script` – A combined full analysis pipeline from raw Nanopore reads to assembled and polished genomes.

+The scripts listed below are structured to allow each processing step to be run separately:
 - `1.
 Basic Statistics`
 - `2.
 NanoPlot`